plagnollab/DNASeq_pipeline/WGS/README.md

 The variant calling is done by [GATK](http://www.broadinstitute.org/partnerships/education/broade/best-practices-variant-calling-gatk) using HaplotypeCaller.

-> **Note**: We don't use GenotypeGVCFs anymore because it requires all input BAM files which is too computationally expensive.
-Instead joint calling is done using the gvcf files in the next step.
+> **Note**: Joint calling is done using the full set of gvcf files in the next step, not usually done within a batch.

 ## Joint variant calling (jointvcf mode)